EdgeApp/edge-docs/source/index.html.md

 | --- | --- | --- |
 | addressObj | `Object` | Object of type `{ publicAddress: string, segwitAddress?: string }` |

-Returns an address object that has never received funds
+Returns an address object that has never received funds. `getFreshAddress` will consider any addresses that have been sent to `addGapLimitAddresses` as having received funds and will not return such addresses in this call.

 ### addGapLimitAddresses